4.45 from 9 votes

 Instructions

 • Add onion, celery and green pepper (the holy trinity) to the pot and stir, cooking for about 5 minutes.
-Pour in 4 cups stock or broth and okra, returning heat to medium-high until mixture comes to a boil.
+Pour in 4 cups stock, returning heat to medium-high until mixture comes to a boil.

-• Season with paprika, oregano, salt, pepper and dried parsley.
+• Add in okra and season with paprika, oregano, salt, pepper, and dried parsley.
 Cover and simmer for about 10 minutes to allow the gumbo to thicken.

 • Add seafood and Cajun seasoning, cooking uncovered, for about 5 minutes, until seafood is cooked through.
-Serve with rice (or cauliflower rice for Whole30).
+Add Louisiana hot sauce to taste. and adjust seasoning as needed.

 iconLike this?
 Leave a comment below!